 Chafing on a day out

-As chafing is most often synonymous with high-intensity workouts, you don't often expect to experience chafing whilst you are enjoying a leisurely day out in sunny Australia with friends and family.
+As inner thigh chafing is most often synonymous with high-intensity workouts, you don't often expect to experience chafing whilst you are enjoying a leisurely day out in sunny Australia with friends and family.
 However, even an action as simple as walking can make you prone to chafing, especially if the weather is hot or you are wearing restrictive clothing.

 Experiencing chafing can dampen your entire day, which is why it's important to take preventative measures such as wearing anti-chafing thigh bands that have been specifically designed to combat the risks of chafing and protect your skin from irritation.